yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/ediscovery-case-post-sourcecollections.md

 In the request body, supply a JSON representation of the [sourceCollection](../resources/ediscovery-sourcecollection.md) object.

-The following table shows the properties that are required when you create the [sourceCollection](../resources/ediscovery-sourcecollection.md).
+The following table shows the properties that are required when you create a [sourceCollection](../resources/ediscovery-sourcecollection.md).

 |Property|Type|Description|
 |:---|:---|:---|